 Losing a species is akin to losing a beautiful, irreplaceable, priceless work of art.
 Meet the renowned artists who have been inspired to create lost species artwork for the campaign.

-These are the five most wanted lost primates.
+These are the 10 most wanted lost legends.
 We hope to find them.

 These are the 10 most wanted lost amphibians from around the world.
 We hope to find them.